 To maintain consistency with the latest reported data and science, the Ecological Footprint metrics for all past years since 1961 (the earliest year data is available) are recalculated every year, so each year’s metrics share a common data set and the exact same accounting method.
 The annual dates of Earth Overshoot Day are recalculated accordingly.

 Consequently, it is inaccurate to simply look at media accounts from previous years to determine past Earth Overshoot Days.
 Indeed, a true apples-to-apples comparison of Earth Overshoot Days can only be made using the same edition of the National Footprint and Biocapacity Accounts.
-For instance, it would make no sense to compare the date of Earth Overshoot Day 2007 as it was calculated that year—and reported by the media at the time—with the date of Earth Overshoot Day 2023, because improved historical data and new findings such as lower net carbon sequestration by forests have slightly shifted the results.
+For instance, it would make no sense to compare the date of Earth Overshoot Day 2007 as it was calculated that year—and reported by the media at the time—with the date of Earth Overshoot Day 2024, because improved historical data and new findings such as lower net carbon sequestration by forests have slightly shifted the results.
 Even a few percentage points change can shift the date of Earth Overshoot Day by a good number of days.
+Therefore, for time trends, consult the Footprint Data Platform.

 December 25, 1971